NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

 import { AppComponent } from './app.component';
 ```

-Some modules are libraries of other modules.
+Some of the modules can depend on one or more separate modules..
 Modules installed as npm packages (like `@angular/core` in the above example) should be referenced without a path prefix.
 When we import from one of our own files, we prefix the module name with the file path.
 In this example, we specify a relative file path (./).
 That means the source module is in the same folder (./) as the module importing it.

 ## Components